ascholerChemeketa/cs160Reader/_sources/SQLIntro/exercises.rst

     :practice: T

-    Write a query to select just the title, year, and IMDB score (in that order) of all the movies sorted so that the highest IMDB scores come first.
+    Write a query to select just the title, year, and IMDB score (in that order) of all the movies.
+Order the results so that the highest IMDB scores come first.
     ~~~~

     ====
-    assert 0,0 == The Godfather
+    assert 1,0 == The Godfather
-    assert 0,1 == 1972
+    assert 1,1 == 1972
-    assert 0,0 == Schindler's List
+    assert 6,0 == Schindler's List
-    assert 3,1 == 1993
+    assert 6,1 == 1993

 .. activecode:: sqlintro_exercises7
     :language: sql
     :dburl: /_static/movies.db
     :practice: T

-    Write a query to find just the year of release for movies with a Metacritic score
+    Write a query to find just the title and year of release (in that order)
+    for movies with a Metacritic score
     of 95 or above.
 Order the results so that the most recent movie comes first.
     ~~~~

     ====
+    assert 0,0 == 12 Years a Slave
-    assert 0,0 == 2013
+    assert 0,1 == 2013
+    assert 5,0 == Toy Story
+    assert 5,1 == 1995